RolandWukovits/AC-Powerwall/README.md

 - 3x Mosfet Module to switch 12V LED-Indicators
 - 3 12V LED-Indicators (red, yellow, green)
 - SD-Card Module
+- 5A AC-current sensor module to be connected on the inverter AC connection (you might have to use a 10A one)
 - ESP01 Module (ESP8266)
 - 12 way Rotary Switch as Mode selector
 - 13x 10k, 2x 1k, 1x 2k, 1x 830R 1/8W resistors